-In preparation for the Fremantle Traffic Bridge works starting in early 2026, Transperth has measures in place to support public transport during the closure.
+In preparation for the Fremantle Traffic Bridge closure starting on Sunday 1st February, Transperth has measures in place to support public transport during the closure.

 Train Services